|A fraction of the Capt. Dorr Tozier collection.|

 In 1917 the Museum of the American Indian Heye Foundation was assembling in New York city what was to become the preeminent collection of Native American material in the nation.
 President George G. Heye, collected with a zeal that matched that of Capt.
 Tozier and he was wealthy.
 He arranged the purchase of a major portion of it, except for baskets.

-Parts of the collection not sold to the Heye Foundation were purchased by other parties, including the Thomas Burke Museum, on the U of WA campus.
+Parts of the collection not sold to the Heye Foundation were purchased by other parties, including the Thomas Burke Museum, on the UW campus.
 One of the carved house poles was purchased from a dealer in recent years by John Hauberg of Seattle, who subsequently gave it to the Seattle Art Museum because the figures carved on it frightened his grandchildren.

 The Ferry Museum, which in 1931 became part of the Society, was not mortally wounded by the loss of the Tozier collection.
-The captain was not the only collector and the museum has accumulated other scarce Indian items over the years.
+The captain was not the only collector and the museum has accumulated other scarce Native American Indian items over the years.
 Today the WA.
-State Historical Society has an especially large and good collection of Indian basketry.
+State Historical Society has an especially large and good collection of Native American basketry.